History BA (Hons)

 In the first and second years, you will follow a broad approach to the study of history from the medieval to the modern period.

-In years three and four, you will examine in-depth particular topics of history, allowing you to study specific places, periods and themes which reflect staff research specialisms.
+In years three and four, you will examine in-depth particular topics of history, allowing you to study specific places, periods, themes and approaches which reflect staff research specialisms, including public and community history.
 You can choose to specialise in Scottish History at the upper levels and graduate with a BA (Hons) Scottish History degree.

 Please see our FAQ sheet for further information on this course.